mostafa/xk6-kafka/README.md

     You can use the `AWS_PROFILE` environment variable to specify the profile name or use the `awsProfile` option in the `SASLConfig` [object](api-docs/v2/docs/interfaces/SASLConfig.md).

+17. My Azure Entra OAuth (or GCP OAuth) authentication fails because the token scope/audience doesn't match my broker.
+How can I fix that?

+    By default, the Azure Entra OAuth provider derives the scope from the broker's hostname, i.e. `https://<broker-host>/.default`.
+This doesn't work for every setup, for example, managed Kafka providers may expect a scope tied to an Azure App Registration's Application ID URI (e.g. `api://<app-id>/.default`) instead.
+You can override the derived scope with the `scope` option in the `SASLConfig` [object](api-docs/v2/docs/interfaces/SASLConfig.md):

+    ```javascript
+    const saslConfig = {
+      algorithm: SASL_AZURE_ENTRA,
+      scope: "api://<your-app-registration-id>/.default",
+    };
+    ```

+    If `scope` is left empty, the previous hostname-derived behavior is used.

 </details>

 ## Avro Union Types